NASA

 KOEING

 SLS family; first kerbals to orbit.
-R-SLS2 is the primary crew vehicle—two successful station missions, LAS-equipped, MunShot frontrunner.
+R-SLS2 is the primary crew vehicle—three successful missions including solo return, LAS-equipped, MunShot frontrunner.

 KerbalX